Polirecyliente/SGConocimiento/Math/Algebra_basics__Prealgebra__OpenStax/Ch09_Math_models_Geometry.md

 (Figuras similares)
 **Similar figures**: figures that have the same shape but not the same size.

+(Figuras congruentes)
+**Congruent figures**: figures that have the same shape and also the same size.

 (Lados y ángulos correspondientes)
 **Corresponding sides and angles**: in similar figures, the sides and angles that would be the same if replacing one figure for the other.